-- 1 Provide opportunities for cross-training and cross-teaming - 2 Support a culture of learning and development - Support supervisors in managing their teams holistically - Continue to strive for livable and competitive wages and/or benefits - Create a strong organizational culture that supports overall employee well-being - 6 Ensure all staff are trained to support implementation of the city's Racial Equity Plan and addressing the climate emergency - Create a process for succession planning
+- 1. Provide opportunities for cross-training and cross-teaming - 2.
+Support a culture of learning and development - 3.
+Support supervisors in managing their teams holistically - 4.
+Invest in formal succession planning to support future leaders - 5.
+Continue to strive for livable and competitive wages and/or benefits